akimd/vcsn/doc/README.txt

       s{^(orientation = Landscape;)$}{/* teedot: $1 */}m;
     ' $file

-** VCSN_TMPDIR [/tmp]
-Path to the folder in which compiled contexts should be stored.

 ** VCSN_PARENS
 Force the display of useless parentheses.

+** VCSN_PLUGINDIR [~/.vcsn/plugins]
+Where the runtime context instantiation are generated and compiled.

 ** VCSN_SEED
 Disable the generation of a random seed, stick to the compile-time default seed.

+** VCSN_TMPDIR [/tmp]
+Path to the folder in which compiled contexts should be stored.

 ** VERBOSE
 Make the test suite more verbose.